 3. Athletic Ability

 Athletic ability is such a significant part of the sport in any way levels.
-It is actually at faculty level and beyond, but once the possession of electricity and a good vertical jump are what separate good outdoors hitters from great ones, particularly as at this point players are more or less entirely grown.
+It is actually at the faculty level and beyond, but once the possession of electricity and a good vertical jump are what separate good outdoors hitters from great ones, particularly as at this point players are more or less entirely grown.

 The benefit of getting more energy and a great vertical leap cannot be overstated, as these attributes with a direct correlation on increasing percentages and finally playing a huge role in winning more matches for the group.
 Also, be sure to have the ideal pair of shoes that can help your vertical leap and minimizing any shock absorption.